sx-bet/sx-bet-api-docs/source/index.html.md

 # Introduction

-Be your own bookmaker and fill orders programmatically with the SportX API!
+Be your own bookmaker or fill orders programmatically with the SportX API!

 Questions?
 [Join our chat](https://discord.gg/xXUynCX)